 Period pain is a common thing experienced by nearly all women.
-In our community of over 1 lakh women, we have come across stories about how most women prefer heat therapy to relieve period pain.
+In our community of over 1 lakh women, we have come across stories about how most women prefer applying heat therapy to relieve period pain and answer the question, ‘how to reduce period cramps?’.

-Period pain is a consequence of the presence of excess prostaglandins, the hormone-like lipid compounds which help constrict the blood vessels in the uterus by contracting the muscles.
+Period pain, in the form of period cramps, is a consequence of the presence of excess prostaglandins, the hormone-like lipid compounds which help constrict the blood vessels in the uterus by contracting the muscles.
 While this is a natural process, an excess of it can cause intense period pain, also known as dysmenorrhea, and sometimes can be responsible for nausea, headache, and diarrhoea.
-Most of us rely on heat therapy to help relieve the pain.
+Most of us rely on heat therapy to help relieve the pain to help combat period cramps.

-It is a common method of treatment, preferred by most women.
+It is a common method of treatment to reduce period cramps, preferred by most women.
 It leaves no side-effects in the body, unlike certain allopathic medicines or pills that might have some adverse effects.
-Here are some of the major reasons why heat therapy is always preferred:
+Here are some of the major reasons why heat therapy is always preferred to reduce period cramps:

 - Relief that lasts longer – Heat relaxes nerve compression thereby giving long-lasting relief.
-Due to this relaxing effect, it eases the pain and helps to get through the day.
+Due to this relaxing effect, it eases any period cramps and helps to get through the day.

 What we recommend you do while applying heat?